 IGC-funded research in Punjab has helped digitize and analyze firm-level data on non-manufacturing economic activity across all 36 districts of the province.
 This information will contribute to existing survey data, and can be used to assist researchers as well as help develop more informed public policy.

-Punjab’s growth strategy also has to provide, in tandem with initiatives of the Federal Government, an adequate safety net for the bottom quintile of the population and aim for equitable development outcomes.
+Punjab’s growth strategy, in tandem with initiatives of the Federal Government, provides an adequate safety net for the bottom quintile of the population and aim for equitable development outcomes.
 The Government believes that Punjab’s full potential will only be achieved by improving governance in the public sector, in collaborations with the World Bank, to support a subset of the Government’s agenda.